 The Master of Arts in Strategic Communication or MA Strategic Communication degree leans heavily on multiple liberal arts and humanities subjects.
 In most cases, a Master of Arts has a thesis paper and is research-focused.

 The Master of Science in Strategic Communication or MS Strategic Communication is a more technically and practically oriented degree.
-This degree type will usually have an internship component, capstone project, or both.
+This degree type usually has an internship component, capstone project, or both.

 Areas of Specializations for Online Masters in Strategic Communication